abhilashjp/lookupapp/docs/country/united-kingdom.md

 (1) - In the case of a Simplified or Modified invoice, the total amount including VAT is required.
 :::

+## Credit Note Format
+The credit or debit note you generate must include the following
+* same information as the VAT invoice
+* reason why it was issued
+* total amount credited, excluding VAT
+* number and date of the original VAT invoice

 ## Domestic Reverse Charge

 The reverse charge mechanism is applicable exclusively to supplies that meet the following criteria: